mp-375 - mp-375 - Medical Policies

 Summary of Evidence:

 For individuals who have chronic pain who receive TENS, the evidence includes numerous randomized controlled trials (RCTs) and systematic reviews.
 The relevant outcomes are symptoms, functional outcomes, quality of life, and medication use.
 The overall strength of the evidence is weak.
 The best evidence exists for the treatment of chronic, intractable pain.
 Available evidence indicates that TENS can improve chronic intractable pain in some patients, and there is support for its use in clinical guidelines by specialty societies.
 To best direct TENS toward patients who will benefit, a short-term trial of TENS is appropriate, with continuation only in patients who show an initial improvement.
-The evidence is insufficient to determine the effects of the technology on health outcomes.
+The evidence is sufficient to determine that the technology results in an improvement in the net health outcome.

 For individuals who have acute pain who receive TENS, the evidence includes RCTs and systematic reviews.
 The relevant outcomes are symptoms, functional outcomes, quality of life, and medication use.
 Overall, evidence for the use of TENS from high-quality trials remains inconclusive for most indications.
 A Cochrane review of TENS for acute pain (e.g., cervical laser treatment, venipuncture, screening flexible sigmoidoscopy, postpartum uterine contractions, and rib fractures) found some evidence that TENS reduces pain intensity over and above that seen with placebo, but the high risk of bias made definitive conclusions impossible.
 Systematic reviews have found that TENS may help reduce pain in patients with post-operative pain (postcaesarean and total knee arthroplasty), dysmenorrhea, and pain associated with labor and delivery.
 For low back pain, systematic reviews have found insufficient evidence to support or refute the use of TENS.
 RCTs have reported mixed results in the efficacy of TENS across various acute pain conditions.
-The evidence is insufficient to determine the effects of the technology on health outcomes.
+The evidence is sufficient to determine that the technology results in an improvement in the net health outcome.

 Practice Guidelines and Position Statements